thewei/react-native-store/README.md

 A simple database base on react-native AsyncStorage.

-***NOTE***: since v0.0.4, the API was changed!

-***NOTE***: since v0.1.1, better filtering has been added, changing the API!
+***NOTE***: since v0.2.0, better filtering has been added!
 See the filtering section for more infomation.
 Queries using the previous form will be invalid!

+The new filtering added by [terminull](https://github.com/terminull/react-native-store/tree/better-filter) v0.1.1

 ### Installation
 ```bash